Ghini/ghini.desktop/doc/installing.rst

    W-8.
 Although it should work fine on other versions Windows it has not been thoroughly tested.

+.. note:: Direct download links are given for all needed components.
+They
+          have been tested in September 2015, but things change with time.
+If any of the direct download links stops working, please ring the bell, so we can update the information here.

 the installation steps on Windows:

 #. download and install ``git`` (comes with a unix-like ``sh`` and includes
    ``vi``) from:

    https://git-scm.com/download/win

+   `Direct link to download git`_
+.. _Direct link to download git: https://github.com/git-for-windows/git/releases/download/v2.5.2.windows.1/Git-2.5.2-32-bit.exe

    all default options are fine, except we need git to be executable from the command prompt: